3 phases to your successful Zscaler deployment - The Xalient Best Practice Guide

 “To DAS or not to DAS?” is not even a question here.
 If Zscaler and/or one of their elite deployment partners recommends that you add this to your installation, find the budget for it and do it.
 You won’t regret it.
 I personally haven’t seen a project fail when DAS has been at the forefront, in fact, the best major implementations I can recall, have been in tight partnership and alignment with the relevant playbooks.

 To be extra clear, it’s safe to say you will NEVER hear anyone at Xalient say you should forego a well-positioned DAS recommendation and replace it with a similar advisory service.
-But what you will hear and see from our leadership position is that having an overlay professional services consultant (aka Zscaler coach – managed by Xalient) can provide exponential value in the form of much faster, and thorough implementations.
+But what you will hear and see from our leadership position is that having an overlay professional services consultant (aka Zscaler coach – managed by Xalient) can provide exponential value in the form of much faster and more thorough implementations.

 “‘Advisors’ sit in the stands and actively push down advice/recommendations onto the field of play.
 Good advice, no doubt.
 But is that the same as being the accountable coach that must be there until the game is won?”